thewildling/ML-/README.md

 copy_files(test_path + "PNEUMONIA/", target_path + "PNEUMONIA/", 50)

 #### 04.11.20
-I have now balanced the test, train and validation sets, that will be used for the KNN model, using the code-snippet provided above.
-The reason is to get a bigger validation set, as the one provided from kaggle only has 8 images in it.
+The test, train and validation sets have now been balanced.
+These new sets will be used for the KNN model, by using the code-snippet provided above.
+The reason is to get a bigger validation set, as the one provided from Kaggle.com only had 8 images in it.
 It now has over 150 images, making validation and accuracy more complete.

 ### KNN

-Looking into k-nearest neighbours.
-Probably going with pyTorch wothout fastai, as fastai does not have a knn model.
+Looking into K-Nearest Neighbours.
+Probably going with PyTorch without FastAI, as FastAI does not have a KNN model.
 #### 05.11.20
-I have made a working KNN-model, that gets an accuracy of 79 % with k = 2.
-Its under pyTorch folder
+A working KNN-model have been made, which reaches an accuracy of 79 % with k = 2.
+The code for this is under the pyTorch-folder.